Design-System-Pro/release-action/README.md

 ## Overview

-This GitHub Action is designed to seamlessly integrate DS Pro (Design System Pro) into your tokens repository.
-It automates the process of releasing tokens based on their stage as marked in Figma, streamlining the workflow between your design system and your codebase.
+This GitHub Action automates the release process for design tokens managed by DS Pro (Design System Pro).
+It seamlessly integrates with your token repository, ensuring that your design system stays in sync with your codebase.

 ## Purpose

-The main purpose of this action is to:
+The main objectives of this action are to:

-1. Monitor the tokens.json files committed by DS Pro to your repository.
+1. Automate the release process for design tokens committed by DS Pro.
-2. Analyze the stage of the tokens as defined in Figma.
+2. Maintain consistent versioning across your design system and codebase.
-3. Automatically release the tokens based on their stage, ensuring that your codebase always has access to the most up-to-date design tokens.
+3. Streamline the workflow between designers and developers.

 ## How It Works

-1. When DS Pro commits new or updated tokens.json files to your repository, this action is triggered.
+1. When new or updated tokens are committed to your repository by DS Pro, this action is triggered.
-2. The action reads the tokens.json files and determines the stage of each token (e.g., development, staging, production).
+2. The action analyzes the committed changes and determines the appropriate version bump (major, minor, or patch) based on the nature of the updates.
-3. Based on the token stages, the action performs the appropriate release process:
+3. It then creates a new release with the updated version number and generates release notes.
-   - Development tokens may be published to a development or testing environment.
+4. The action can also be configured to publish the updated package to npm if desired.

-   - Staging tokens could be released to a pre-production environment for final testing.
+## Features

-   - Production tokens are released to your main production environment.
+- **Automated Versioning**: Intelligently determines the appropriate version bump based on token changes.

-## Benefits
+- **Release Generation**: Creates GitHub releases with detailed release notes.

-- **Automation**: Reduces manual intervention in the token release process.
+- **npm Publishing**: Optional automatic publishing to npm registry.
-- **Consistency**: Ensures that your codebase always uses the correct version of design tokens.
+- **Customizable**: Configurable to fit your specific workflow and requirements.

-- **Efficiency**: Streamlines the workflow between designers using Figma and developers implementing the design system.
+## Setup

-- **Version Control**: Maintains a clear history of token changes and releases.
+1. Add this action to your repository by creating a `.github/workflows/release.yml` file.

-## Setup and Configuration
+2. Configure the workflow to trigger on pushes to your main branch or as needed.

-(Add instructions for setting up and configuring the action in a repository)
+3. Ensure you have the necessary secrets set up in your repository settings for npm publishing (if used).

 ## Usage

-(Provide examples of how to use the action, including any inputs or outputs)
+Here's a basic example of how to use this action in your workflow:

 ## Contributing